R E S E A R C H

 I'm an anthropological linguistics professor at the University of Miami.
 Much of my research is concerned with understanding the effects of

-language on nonlinguistic cognition.
-I've explored such effects primarily through work with Amazonian populations.
+language on nonlinguistic thought, particularly the way numeric language impacts mathematical cognition.
+I've explored such effects primarily through work

-To check out media coverage of this work, or to read the actual research, click on 'publications'.
+To check out my research (or media coverage of the work) click on 'publications'.

 T E A C H I N G